Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋.md

 2. If the map is already saved, up to three schedules can be registered.

-3. Please set up a schedule in the following order: SwitchBot App-> K10+ / K10+ Pro->"More"->"Schedule".
+3. Please set up a schedule in the following order: SwitchBot App-> K10+ ->"More"->"Schedule".

 ---
-### Size of Cleaning Sheet for SwitchBot Mini Robot Vacuum K10+ / K10+ Pro
+### Size of Cleaning Sheet for SwitchBot Mini Robot Vacuum K10+

 Last Updated：

 2023 May 12

-Related Products: SwitchBot Mini Robot Vacuum K10+ / K10+ Pro
+Related Products: SwitchBot Mini Robot Vacuum K10+

 The dimensions of the cleaning sheet are